Follow Us:

 1. Your Property’s Boundaries

 Everything within your boundaries is your responsibility.
-You must ensure that your runoff is effectively collected and controlled before entering the legal discharge point.
-In most councils, this discharge point is defined by them.
+Before entering the legal discharge point, you must ensure your runoff is effectively collected and controlled.
+Most councils define this discharge point.

 2. What Is Your Legal Discharge Point?

 The building surveyor determined your legal discharge point and issued a report when planning permission was granted.
-That’s all council keeps records about – they do not track the precise location of your stormwater pipes and private drains.
+The council keeps records only about that—it does not track the precise location of your stormwater pipes and private drains.

 3. What If You Don’t Have One Yet?

-Suppose you need to apply for the nomination of a legal discharge point, such as if you’ve made fundamental design changes to your roofline and certain other aspects of your home and property; it’s done by applying through your council and paying a fee.
+Suppose you need to apply for a legal discharge point nomination, such as if you’ve made fundamental design changes to your roofline and certain other aspects of your home and property; it’s done by applying through your council and paying a fee.
 It should only take two weeks to get a response.

 4. What Precisely Are You Responsible For?

-In a nutshell, it’s your responsibility to properly maintain every aspect of the stormwater infrastructure within your bounds, although sewerage and drainage easements may be excluded.
+It’s your responsibility to properly maintain every aspect of the stormwater infrastructure within your bounds, although sewerage and drainage easements may be excluded.
 But you need to look after how your stormwater flows from your roof and beyond, all the way to the discharge point.
-It is also your responsibility to maintain your drainage system to avoid issues like blocked stormwater drains, flooding and water damage that could do devastating damage.
+It is also your responsibility to maintain your drainage system to avoid issues like blocked stormwater drains, flooding, and water damage that could cause devastating harm.

 5. What About Neighbouring Properties?